Protocol Revenue

 Protocol revenue connects to $LOCK holders through the revenue share mechanism (see Tokenomics & Utility):

-1. Direct income — Revenue share distributes trading fees + settlement fees + LST yield to qualifying $LOCK holders
+1. Direct income — Revenue share distributes a portion of the protocol treasury (which receives 50% of trading fees + settlement fees + LST yield) to qualifying $LOCK holders

 Comparison to Peers